Phase Diagram, $d$-Wave Superconductivity, and Pseudogap of the $t$-$t'$-$J$ Model at Finite Temperature: Convergence of the free energy versus bond dimenions

 \section{Convergence of the free energy versus bond dimenions}

 In Fig.~\ref{FigS:FeConvrg}(a), we present the calculated free energy per site of the $4\times 30$ ($W=4, L=30$) system.
-The results were obtained by keeping two different values of $D^*$, which are obtained by keeping $D^*=3000$ and $D^*=4000$ multiplets, respectively.
+The results were obtained by keeping two different values of $D^*$, i.e., $D^*=3000$ and $D^*=4000$ multiplets, respectively.
 The relative difference of $f$ is $\lesssim 3 \times 10^{-4}$, showing a very good convergence.
 In Fig.~\ref{FigS:FeConvrg}(b), we find the free energy $f$ results of the $6\times 6$ open square (with $\mu=4.9$) show relative difference within $10^{-3}$ for $D^*=4000$ and $D^*=6000$.

 Overall, the results presented in Fig.~\ref{FigS:FeConvrg} demonstrate the importance of carefully assessing the convergence of numerical results and choosing appropriate values of $D^*$ to ensure the accuracy and reliability of the calculations.
 By verifying the convergence of the free energy, we can also be sure that other thermodynamic quantities, e.g., the specific heat, calculated from it are also accurate and reliable.